unlock-protocol/unlock/unlock-protocol.com/blog/unlock-user-accounts.md

 with a link to finish setting up the account with a password.
 After that, you can set up a payment method through Stripe so that you can make key purchases!

-## Recovery

-(This is relevant but I don't know if we should mention it in this blog post)

 ## In The Longer Term

 We're not fans of lock-in, so don't think that this is an attempt to get hooks into naive